rutbenito/dialog_opc2/README.md

 # dialog_opc2

-A Flutter project with a showDialog.
+A Flutter project with a simple Dialog.

 ## Getting Started